The Annual Planning Guide

 Here's how it works...

-These are your big, audacious goals.
-These should be big and ambitious—but stop short of being completely ridiculous.
+These are your big, year-long, audacious goals.
+These should be large and ambitious—but stop short of ridiculous.

-The Big Goals are the summit of the mountain—motivating on a macro scale, but perhaps too far off, grand, and intimidating to be motivating on a micro daily basis.
+The Big Goals are the summit of the mountain—motivating on a macro scale, but perhaps too far off and intimidating to be motivating on a micro daily basis.

 If the Big Goals are the summit of the mountain, the Checkpoint Goals are the mid-climb campsite.
 You can't reach the summit without reaching this point, as all paths lead directly through it.